 - 4.1 The HRA manages the income and expenditure for the Housing Service.
 The Housing Service is entirely self-financing and receives no funding from the General Fund (GF).
 The annual revenue budget of c.£100 million is almost exclusively funded from tenants' rents (95%), with the remaining 5% coming from service charges.
 The annual capital investment programme is funded through a combination of prudential borrowing, Scottish Government grant funding and reserves. - 4.2 The HRA budget is prepared annually following the review of the 30-year HRA Business Plan and the Capital Investment Programme and is approved by Council following consultation with tenants.
-This report sets out the policy direction that underpins the one-year budget, draft five-year capital programme and 30-year plan that will be presented to the Council on 20 February 2020.
 Appendix 1 sets out the HRA Business Plan and budget setting process.